-And finally the third level to achieve organisational agility (and probably the most important) is what we call organisational ethos.
-You can also call it “the system of work” or “how things get done here”, or “the culture of a place”.
+And finally the third level to achieve organisational agility (and probably the most important) is what we call system of work.
+You can also call it “organisational ethos” or “how things get done here”, or “the culture of a place”.

 This is where companies should look not only at their operating model and structure but also at their processes and procedures.
 A great example we often see is when executives want their teams to collaborate more but when we ask them if their people’s KPI’s are individual or team based, …I guess you know the answer.

 Companies that were born in the last 15 years (especially digital) have a great advantage over older and more traditional companies.
 These younger digital companies were born with an “agile heart and mindset” and, usually, have grown maintaining that ethos.
 If more traditional companies want to operate, innovate, attract and retain talent and behave like new digital companies; they will need to do a bit more than just adding a Ping-Pong table to their kitchen area or put a few post-it notes on their walls; as the real transformation comes often from changing the system of work.

 Another way to look at it is using a continuum - Operational Agility to Strategic Agility; ways of working sits at the bottom, lean portfolio management in the middle and system of work at the top: